 Do not suffer in silence.
 You should get help as soon as you feel you need it.
 It's never too late to get help, no matter how big or small your problems might seem.

-- feel tired or lack energy
+- feel tired, lack energy or have problems sleeping

 - shut yourself away from people